moraesvic/michelangelo/README.md

 React is intended for single-page apps and its documentation is sometimes a bit difficult when it comes to running it as a domain of a subdirectory.
 In particular, serving static files from a relative path was impossible to do.
 Most tutorials recommend using homepage as `.` or `./` and then rebuilding, but neither worked.
 If you put this together with proxying in development and nginx, it is very hard to understand what is going on.

 I haven't found this information officially, but it seems that `homepage` and `PUBLIC_URL` are exactly the same, except `homepage` is in `package.json` file and `PUBLIC_URL` is an environment variable.
-I was also getting the error `Invalid host header`, which I was not able to solve.
+I was also getting the error `Invalid host header`, which I was not able to solve (maybe change `changeOrigin` parameter?
+[Link](https://www.npmjs.com/package/http-proxy-middleware)).

 Things I have not tried yet include using [base href tag](https://skryvets.com/blog/2018/09/20/an-elegant-solution-of-deploying-react-app-into-a-subdirectory/) and using [react-router](https://www.npmjs.com/package/react-router).
 I am also not sure what the current best practice for proxying is.
 The more recent tutorials tend to only use `proxy` key in the `package.json`, whereas older ones use `http-proxy-middleware`.